alexjackhughes/titan/Readme.md

 ## The Demo

-To get you up and running, I've built a small demo application; "resolutions" - which is a goal setting app, where you can:
+To get you up and running, I've built a small demo application; "resolutions" - which is a goal setting app.
+You can:

-- Create and track personal goals
+- Create goals
+- Delete goals
-- View individual goals
+- View goals
+- Mark goals as done (i.e. update goals)

-Only logged in users will be able to see their goals, and logged in users can only see their own goals.
+Only logged in users will be able to see their goals, and logged in users can only see _their_ own goals.

-This should give you just enough code to figure out how to implement
+I've tried to keep this code to a minimum; it should give you just enough of an idea of how to set up your own collection and apollo interface, and how to interact with that on the frontend.

-## Technologies

-This is an opionated stack using technologies I've used in the past to great success, including:

-### Application

-- **Frontend**: Our frontend is build with React + Apollo-Client + TypeScript
-- **Server**: Our server is built with GraphQL + Apollo + Meteor + TypeScript

-### Testing

-- **Storybook**: For visual component creation and testing
-- **Jest**: As the base testing library
-- **react-testing-library**: For component-tree testing

 ## Deployment